RohanSchippers/taskManagerAppVue/README.md

 First open a terminal window in the task-manager-app folder and run the following command: npm run serve

+If you don't have node or npm installed you can do so here: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm

 This should make it so the app runs on http://localhost:8080

 Next, open another terminal in the task-manager-api folder and run the following command: node server.js